configcat/docs/website/docs/sdk-reference/react.md

 ### Props - `getValue`

-It is a helper function to get feature flag value.
+A helper function to get the value of a feature flag.

 | Parameters     | Description                                                                                                  |
 | -------------- | ------------------------------------------------------------------------------------------------------------ |